 Sara is Director of Community Development at Health Union.
 Prior to joining the Health Union team, she led patient engagement and education programs at the American College of Physicians.
 Sara is dedicated to helping patients feel empowered and engaged as active partners in their own care.
 She uses her past experience as a patient counselor to better understand the individual experiences of patients and help provide a comforting environment for them to learn and share their stories.
 She holds a B.A. in Biology from Temple University and a Master of Public Health from the University of Pennsylvania.

-Meagan is a Moderator for Health Union, as well as a registered nurse at Singing River Health System in Pascagoula, Mississippi.
-She joined the Health Union team in 2016 as a moderator.
-Meagan has been a nurse for over three years and has always loved helping people.
-She graduated with her Bachelors of Science in nursing in 2012 at William Carey University in Biloxi, Mississippi after playing college soccer at Mississippi Gulf Coast Community College.
+Meagan is a Senior Cross-Site Moderator for Health Union, as well as a Registered Nurse at Singing River Health System in Pascagoula, Mississippi.
+She joined the Health Union team in January 2016 as a Cross-Site Moderator.
+She graduated with her Bachelors of Science in Nursing in 2012 at William Carey University in Biloxi, Mississippi.
+Meagan spends most of her leisure time in the pool, running, or crafting while spending her quality time with her husband and their daughter.

 Leslie Beth “LB” Herbert, PhD